 You may have just been diagnosed with advanced cancer.
-Or perhaps you are struggling with the recurrence of cancer.
+Or perhaps you're struggling with the recurrence of cancer.
 This news may be hard to believe or accept at first.
+Many people say they felt like they were in shock and couldn't hear anything else.
 Having advanced cancer can bring anxiety and uncertainty to your life.
 Remember that you’re still in control of your choices and actions.
 You get to choose how to move forward with your care.

 Having advanced cancer may also bring times of reflection.
 Many people say they started to see life in new ways as they made these new decisions.
 They learned the importance of making the most of each day.